jonathanperret/paysage/README.md

 ![image](paysage-mini.gif)

 [http://paysage.xyz/playground/boumsplash/](http://paysage.xyz/playground/boumsplash/) (a playground named "boumsplash"!)
 [http://paysage.xyz/playground/boumsplash/programmer](http://paysage.xyz/playground/boumsplash/programmer) (a basic default code editor for the boumsplash playground.
-The plans is to allow any other editor, including desktop editors or apps.)
+The plan is to allow any other editor, including desktop editors or apps.)

 - Open both pages (on several different computers for more fun.
 You of course can open the playground view on a phone or tablet too.),